 More than 60% of our student body is made up of international students from some 50 countries, including France, Morocco, Tunisia, Italy, India, China, Vietnam, Mexico, and Brazil.
 Many of our faculty members also contribute to the cultural diversity of our globally-oriented institute.

 French is the official language in use at our research and training institution.
 Our glossary of Quebec expressions will help you fit in more easily.
 If you are not yet proficient in French, you can take the free language courses offered at INRS.
-Check out INRS student services for more information (in French)
+Check out INRS student life services for more information

 If you’re thinking of making your home in Quebec after you graduate, it’s never too early to start gathering information on the necessary administrative procedures.
 Visit the portal of Québec en tête, developed together with Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI), to learn more about living and working in the province’s capital, where the majority of the population speaks only French.
 If you’re targeting the Montreal area, visit I Choose Montréal.
 This portal, developed by Montréal International in partnership with Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI), will provide you with information on immigration and on living, studying, and working in Quebec’s most cosmopolitan city.